-Ok, so ‘Ad blocking should be banned’, maybe a little over dramatic, but Internet adverts are the main source of revenue for most of the websites.
-The majority of websites are free to browse which is thanks to the advertisements displayed on the web pages.
-This model of internet has been steady over the last two decades.
-As time goes by, ad companies have become more and more aggressive in their approach and this has led to the use of ad blocking software rising dramatically.
+Ok, so ‘Ad blocking should be banned’, maybe a little over dramatic, but Internet adverts are the primary source of revenue for most of the websites.
+The majority of sites are free to browse which is thanks to the advertisements displayed on the web pages.
+This model of the internet has been steady over the last two decades.
+As time goes by, ad companies have become more and more aggressive in their approach, and this has led to the use of ad blocking software rising dramatically.

 This atmosphere has given birth to ad blockers.
 You just install software or a browser plug-in to block the ads from being displayed.
 This prevents the ads from displaying and also prevents hefty ads from eating up bandwidth and lets pages load faster.
 Ad blockers are gaining more and more popularity.
 From old players like ‘AdBlock Plus’ to Opera’s new, free built-in blocker.
 The rise of ad blockers is threatening the economic model that the internet is based on.
 For these reasons maybe ad blocking should be banned.

 Sites will no longer be able to support themselves through this valuable income stream due to the increased use of ad blockers.
-Larger sites will move to a subscription based model, whilst smaller sites may disappear entirely.
+More significant sites will move to a subscription-based model, while smaller sites may disappear entirely.
 The growing popularity of ad blockers is actually threatening the diversity of the internet.

 High profile individuals such as Edward Snowden, continue to encourage internet users to install ad blockers, albeit for security reasons.
 As a result, this trend is likely to continue.

-Digital marketers have neglected the issue of poor user experience (UX) for too long.
+Digital marketers have neglected the issue of poor user experience (UX) for too long, adding to a long list of digital marketing sins.
 This has almost encouraged the use and development of ad blocking plugins and software.
 We can summarise the key reasons behind the popularity of ad blockers as:

 Key steps to stop the increasing use of ad blockers:

-Here is the summary of IAB UK report:
+Here is the summary of the IAB UK report: